 Telephone and Internet

-If you have a kid, you might be wondering what is the cost for private schools in Warsaw.
+If you have a kid, you might be wondering what is the cost of private schools in Warsaw.
 They are quite expensive.
-I remember we was paying 1200 PLN for the kindergarden.
-But this prices is with food and from 7:00 to 18:00.
+I remember we were paying 1200 PLN for the kindergarten.
+But the price was full food from 7:00 to 18:00.

-Public schools in the other hand are very cheap.
+Public schools, on the other hand, are very cheap.
 But they only speak Polish.
-We only pay 240 PLN per month and is with food until 17:00.
+We now pay 240 PLN per month and is with food until 17:00.